yegorsokolov/MT5/README.md

 and logs it to MLflow so you can audit the environment that produced each artifact.

-* Linux: run `./scripts/setup_ubuntu.sh` to install the distribution `python3`
+* Linux: run `./scripts/setup_ubuntu.sh` to provision Python 3.13, ensure `pip` is available and upgrade dependencies.
-  interpreter, ensure `pip` is available and upgrade dependencies.
+* Windows/macOS: install Python 3.13 from python.org, ensure it appears first on
-* Windows/macOS: install Python 3.13 (or the latest supported release) from python.org, ensure it appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.
+  your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.

 ### Resilient checkpoints and artifact tracking